abhic137/Docker-useful-commands/README.md

 An entrypoint script is a shell script or executable that is specified in your Docker image and is the first command that is executed when a container is started from that image.
 It's a way to ensure that certain setup or initialization tasks are performed before your application starts running.

-Here's an example of how to use an entrypoint script:
+Here's an example of how to use an entrypoint script

     Create a new directory for your project and navigate to it.
-    Create a file named entrypoint.sh and add the following content:
+    Create a file named entrypoint.sh and add the following conten

 bash